rafaelcfreire/rafaelcfreire.github.com/_posts/2014-10-11-javascripts-this-nightmare.md

 Let's see each one and discuss the differences.

 ### As a Simple Function Invocation
-The simplest way to invoke a function, in a direct function call in javascript the this reference is bound to the global object at runtime.
+That's the simplest way to invoke a function, in a direct function call in javascript the this reference is bound to the global object at runtime.
 Let's go for some real life examples:

 - Open a Chrome browser and then open the Developer Tools (F12).
 - Go to Console item in the toolbar.